 If you have cardiovascular health problems, some of the side effects, such as headaches and dizziness, are particularly important.

-All of the currently available ED drugs will cause a slight decrease in blood pressure levels.
+All of the currently available ED medications will cause a slight decrease in blood pressure levels.
 This is caused by their effects on blood flow and smooth muscle tissue.
 This decrease is mild in healthy men and does not cause any dangerous side effects.

-The drug guide for men with heart disease describes in more depth these reactions and consequences, as well as what you can do to treat erectile dysfunction safely if you take medication to treat an underlying cardiovascular disorder.
+The medication guide for men with heart disease describes in more depth these reactions and consequences, as well as what you can do to treat erectile dysfunction safely if you take medication to treat an underlying cardiovascular disorder.

 The first element is the dose that you are using.
 Most ED medicines come in a range of doses, which means that one person’s effective dose may not be equal to another person’s effective dose.
 Your primary care doctor can help you determine the dose you should use.